 The same process may be used to create armor.

 F. Advanced items are crafted from components.
-You must craft these components using raw materials (such find these in various sub-categories such as Weapon Components and Armor Components.
+You must craft these components using raw resources (find these in various sub-categories such as Weapon Components and Armor Components).

 Using different resources in a recipe will give different results.
 For example, using a Gold Metal Bar to forge a weapon will give different attributes than using a Silver Metal Bar.

-Resources have both a type (such as Copper Ore, Gold Ore, or Tin Ore) and a rarity/quality level (white for Common, blue for Uncommon, orange for Legendary).
+Resources have both a type (such as Copper Ore, Gold Ore, or Tin Ore) and a rarity/quality level (white for Common, green for Uncommon, blue for Rare, purple for Epic, orange for Legendary).

 The type of material (Gold, Copper, Tin) will determine which attributes (durability, critical hit chance, damage, etc.) of the crafted item will be improved.